E-commerce

 Do not promise customization beyond supported components

 The guide Add a field to checkout shows how to create a custom field to collect delivery instructions, then save the value in a cart metafield and display it in the admin.
-You can use it as inspiration for other custom-field use cases.
-Before coding, Shopify recommends reading the UX guidelines for fields to standardize labels, optional/required settings, and validation.
+You can use it as inspiration for other custom field use cases.
+Before coding, Shopify recommends reading the UX guidelines for fields to align labels, optional / required status, and validation.

 From a technical standpoint, the “Apps in checkout” documentation explains that merchants install the app from the admin and place the extension via the checkout editor.
-Extensions are presented as easy to install and compatible with ongoing changes to Shopify Checkout, Shop Pay, or one-page checkout.
-For client-side validation, the developer portal also points to client-side validation tutorials when progression must be blocked if a business rule is not met.
+The extensions are presented as easy to install and compatible with changes to Shopify Checkout, Shop Pay, or one-page checkout.
+For client-side validation, the developer portal also points to client-side validation tutorials when you need to block progress if a business rule is not met.

 Examples of display rules